DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

     *Human Nature,* (March, 2003): 53-72.

 [^32]: ECHELON is part of a worldwide telecommunication surveillance
-    system set up by the United States in collaboration with the four other aforementioned countries (the United Kingdom, Canada, Australia and New Zealand referred to together as ‘The Five Eyes’) from the early 1960s.
+    system set up by the US in collaboration with the four other aforementioned countries (the United Kingdom, Canada, Australia and New Zealand referred to together as ‘The Five Eyes’) from the early 1960s.
 This system was heavily criticized in the